dalbyryan3/unix-setup/general_unix_setup.md

 ## General Themes and Keybindings
 ### Theme- One Dark
-* One Dark Pro plugin for VS Code
+* One Dark Pro plugin for VSCode
 * Onedark.vim for vim https://github.com/joshdick/onedark.vim (Install like vim plugin in .vimrc)
 ### Keybindings- Vim
-* VSCodeVim plugin for VS Code
+* VSCodeVim plugin for VSCode
 * Standard vim keybindings in vim

 ## Get dot files: